abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 ```
 The old version of the DaemonSet will be phased out one at a time and instances of the new version will take its
 place.
 Similar to Deployments, DaemonSets have their own equivalent to a Deployment's `strategy` in the form of
 `updateStrategy`.
-The defaults are generally suitable, but other tuning options may be set.For reference, see the
+The defaults are generally suitable, but other tuning options may be set.
+For reference, see the
 [Updating DaemonSet Documentation](https://kubernetes.io/docs/tasks/manage-daemon/update-daemon-set/#performing-a-rolling-update).

 ---